SecretSurfSpot/bank_tech_test_js/README.md

 Two main objects (constructor functions):

 1. **BankAccount:** Takes inputs for both deposit and withdrawal amounts, keeps track of the balance and also maintains the transaction log
-2. **Printer:** Takes the transactions as input (from the BankAccount constructor function's function: BankAccount.printStatement()), formats it then prints it
+2. **Printer:** Takes the transactions as input (from the BankAccount constructor function's function: BankAccount.printStatement()), formats the statement and then prints it

 ```
     User